Degfy/safetensors-to-Diffusers/README.md

 )
 ```

+## Notes
-If your model contains a ControNet, such as [these checkpoints](https://huggingface.co/lllyasviel/ControlNet/tree/main/models), set ``with_control_net=True`` to save a ControNet parameters
+If your checkpoint contains a ControlNet, such as [these checkpoints](https://huggingface.co/lllyasviel/ControlNet/tree/main/models), set ``with_control_net=True`` to seperate ControlNet parameters from the checkpoint.
+ControlNet can be regarded as a variant of UNet2DConditionModel, therefore, most codes for converting UNet2DConditionModel can be reused.